 NOTES: This table provides an overview and contribution rates are not directly comparable across programs and countries.
-The earnings used to calculate contributions can vary, and some rates are subject to contribution ceilings.
+The definition of earnings used to calculate contributions can vary and some rates are subject to contribution floors and ceilings.
 In some cases, only certain groups, such as wage earners, are represented.
 When the contribution rate varies, either the average or the lowest rate in the range is used.
 In most cases, contribution rates for individual accounts do not include administrative fees.
-In some countries, certain benefits may be financed under another program.
+In some countries, certain benefits, such as disability and survivors, may be financed under another program.
 Sickness and Maternity contributions include medical benefits only in countries where cash benefits and medical benefits are financed from the same contributions.
 Where two programs under Sickness and Maternity are financed in different ways or with different rates, either the aggregate rate is used or one rate for one program and a footnote for the other, if relevant.
 If there are two (or more) programs, and the individual can choose which program to participate in, the social insurance rate is shown.

 - ... = not applicable. - a.
-All or certain benefits are financed under another program. - b.
-Employers pay the total cost or provide benefits directly to the insured. - c.
 Nonstandard financing.
-See country profile for specific information.
+See country profile for specific information. - b.
+All or certain benefits are financed under another program. - c.
+Total cost.